- Economic Development

 Qualiﬁed applicants for the SNAP program begin receiving SNAP beneﬁts within 30 days of their application.
 Some families and individuals need expedited beneﬁts, which begin within seven days of application.

-Meals on Wheels of Greenville
+Cherokee Meals on Wheels

-Anderson Meals on Wheels
+Greenville Meals on Wheels

 Pickens County Meals on Wheels